bhutansultan27-beep/purgatorycasinobot/replit.md

 ### UI/UX Decisions
 - **Emoji-based Games**: Utilizes Telegram's native animated dice emojis for visual appeal and engaging gameplay across all games (Dice, Darts, Basketball, Soccer, Bowling, Slots, Predict, Coinflip).
 - **Simplified Results**: Game results are displayed concisely (e.g., "@user won $10.00") rather than with detailed scores, providing a cleaner user experience.
-- **Button Interfaces**: Roulette betting uses easy-to-use button interfaces.
+- **Button Interfaces**: Roulette betting, Mines, Keno, and Connect 4 use easy-to-use button interfaces for interactive gameplay.
 - **Match History**: The `/history` command provides detailed results for the last 15 games, and transaction history uses green (🟢) and red (🔴) indicators for clarity.
 - **Streamlined Messaging**: Win/loss messages are in lowercase, and button labels are simplified.